Moisés (footballer, born 1948)

 Moisés Matias de Andrade (January 10, 1948 – August 26, 2008), usually known simply as Moisés, was a professional footballer who played for several Campeonato Brasileiro Série A clubs.

 Playing career

 Moisés was born in Resende, Rio de Janeiro state, on January 10, 1948, and started his career playing for Bonsucesso, then he moved to Flamengo in 1968, and returned in the same year to Bonsucesso.
-He played for Botafogo in 1970, and played from 1971 to 1976 for Vasco, where he won the Campeonato Brasileiro Série A in 1974.
+He played for Botafogo between 1969 and the beginning of 1971, participating in the 1968 Taça Brasil title, this edition of the championship that continued throughout 1969, and played from 1971 to 1976 for Vasco, where he won the Campeonato Brasileiro Série A in 1974.
 He then moved to Corinthians, helping the club win the Campeonato Paulista in 1977, bringing to an end the club's 23 years without winning the state championship.
 He played 122 games for Corinthians.
-Moisés briefly played for Paris Saint-Germain of France, before returning to Brazil to play again for Flamengo.
-In 1979, he played for Fluminense, then he moved to Bangu in the following year, retiring in 1983.
+Moisés briefly played for Paris Saint-Germain of France, before returning to Brazil to play again for Flamengo and was part of the 1978 Rio champion squad.
+In 1979, he played for Fluminense and in the same year he had a quick stint at Portuguesa de Desportos, then he moved to Bangu in the following year, retiring in 1983.